ClouDesire/docusaurus/docs/syndication.md

 ### Billing events notifications

-When the customer ask for a subscription renewal, version upgrade or trial-to-paid upgrade, the platform will send a `Subscription MODIFIED` event.
+When the customer asks for a subscription renewal, version upgrade or trial-to-paid upgrade which result in a new invoice, the platform will send a `Subscription MODIFIED` event.

+In case of a deferred upgrade, the event will be sent at the start of the new billing period.

 After receiving the event, you have to fetch the _Subscription_ resource, and make sure that your subscription status is aligned with ours.